collocations.org

 It could take him years to get over this experience.

-describe, recount, talk about | share, swap
+describe, discuss, recount, relate, report, talk about

-Does anyone have any experiences - good or bad - that they would like to share with the group?
+Does anyone have any experiences—good or bad—that they would like to share with the group?

 relive